 President Trump and Iran

-Iran is OPEC’s third-largest oil producer.
-On May 8, President Trump said that the US is exiting the Iran nuclear pact.
-On June 26, President Trump pushed Iran’s allies to stop importing oil from Iran by November 4.
-The faster-than-expected drop in supplies from the global oil market due to sanctions on Iran and unexpected supply outages from Libya and Canada have been helping oil prices.
+On May 8, President Trump said that the US is exiting the Iran nuclear deal.
+On June 26, President Trump pushed Iran’s allies to stop importing crude oil from the country by November 4.
+Active WTI crude oil prices hit $74.15 per barrel on June 29—the highest level since November 2014.

 Iran’s crude oil production and exports